RiddleAndCode/DecentralizedIDsWorkshop/MachineIDs_DIDs/README.md

 5. Test your Dev System

     Run the script [create_transaction.py](./create_transaction.py) with ```python3 create_transaction.py```.
 If it does not throw an error you are ready to go.

-    (Sample output with some explanations to be added.)

 ## Interation with Secure Element on Raspberry Pi